HTTP (httpbis) Internet Drafts

 Submit Resumable Uploads draft-ietf-httpbis-resumable-upload

-Submit Compression Dictionaries draft-ietf-httpbis-compression-dictionary
+Submit Compression Dictionaries rfc9842 (was draft-ietf-httpbis-compression-dictionary)

-Submit Unprompted Auth draft-ietf-httpbis-unprompted-auth
+Submit Unprompted Auth rfc9729 (was draft-ietf-httpbis-unprompted-auth)

 Submit Cache Groups draft-ietf-httpbis-cache-groups